-Loop Video Online | Create Seamless Loops for Free with HeyGen
+Loop video online | Create seamless loops for free with HeyGen

 Yes.
 You can highlight a specific moment on the timeline and loop only that section for smooth, natural repetition.
 If you want even more precision, trim unwanted moments beforehand using the Repurpose Video tool

 Yes.
-All files are processed privately, encrypted during editing and automatically removed after download.
-HeyGen never stores or shares your content longer than required, ensuring complete privacy while you work.
+All files are processed privately, encrypted during editing, and automatically removed after download.
+HeyGen never stores or shares your content longer than required, helping ensure full privacy while you work.

 Explore more AI powered tools